evidence-dev/evidence/sites/docs/docs/markdown/index.md

 In Evidence, most code fences execute SQL queries and display the results in a table.

-The exception is if you use one of the [reserved language names](https://github.com/evidence-dev/evidence/blob/main/packages/preprocess/supportedLanguages.cjs), which will render the code in a code block.

 ````markdown
 This code fence will execute a SQL query and display the results: